JosephSilber/page-cache/readme.md

 php artisan page-cache:clear {slug}
 ```

-You can also supply the `--force-clear` flag along with a slug to clear everything in a directory, for example if you have page-cache of shop/category/ with 3 product cache files (product1.html, product2.html, product3.html, etc) inside it, you can use `php artisan page-cache:clear shop/category --force-clear` to clear all the product cache files in that directory:
+You can also supply the `--recursive` flag along with a slug to clear everything in a directory, for example if you have page-cache of shop/category/ with 3 product cache files (product1.html, product2.html, product3.html, etc) inside it, you can use `php artisan page-cache:clear shop/category --recursive` to clear all the product cache files in that directory:

 ```
-php artisan page-cache:clear {slug} --force-clear
+php artisan page-cache:clear {slug} --recursive
 ```

 ### Customizing what to cache